eviweb/shunit2-support/README.md

 > _Please note that the current directory must be your project directory_

+### create a library file relatively under ./src
+run `sshunit2 -l filename`

+> _Please note that the current directory must be your project directory_

 ### generate a test suite runner under _./tests_ directory
 run `sshunit2 -s`